macOS Clipboard

 A good Mac clipboard manager turns those tiny copy actions into a searchable workflow instead of a trail of lost context.

-Why best clipboard manager for macOS issues happen
+Why do best clipboard manager for macOS issues happen?

 The system clipboard is designed as a transfer buffer, not an archive.